renehernandez/appfile/docs/index.md

 `appfile` is a CLI plus a specification, to manage deployments of customizable App Specs to DigitalOcean App Platform.

 It supports reading an *appfile.yaml* with multiple declared app specifications to manage.
-Alternative, it fallbacks to process a single [app spec](https://www.digitalocean.com/docs/app-platform/references/app-specification-reference/).
+Alternative, it falls back to process a single [app spec](https://www.digitalocean.com/docs/app-platform/references/app-specification-reference/).

 ## Features

 * Keep a directory of app spec values files and maintain changes in version control.

-This allows you to support multiple environments with different components and configurations per `app.yaml` file.
+This allows you to support multiple environments with different components and configurations per *app.yaml* file.

 * Apply CI/CD to configuration changes.